xsuchy/ada-zangemann-cz/docs/publishing.md

 ## Final proofread

 Right before sending the files to the printer is a good moment for a final check.
-The goal of this proofread is to check for technical errors like misalignment, incorrect colors, missing fonts.
+The goal of this proofread is to check for technical errors like misalignment, incorrect colors, and missing fonts.

 ## Printing